xnox-me/End-verBlac/docs/architecture.md

 ## Overview

-The DEX TradingView Clone consists of a React frontend and a Node.js backend, with MongoDB for data storage and Web3 integration for blockchain interactions.
+The DEX Terminal Clone (DTC) consists of a React frontend and a Node.js backend, with MongoDB for data storage and Web3 integration for blockchain interactions.

 ```mermaid
 graph TB